ICC profiles are binary files, and are opened automatically by Photoshop, the operating

 Windows (all versions):

-- Important note: If you are replacing a profile in Windows XP, the above shortcut
+- Important note: If you are replacing a profile in Windows, the above shortcut

 does not work.
 The profiles must be manually copied to the correct directory for the original